orstavik/JoiComponents/book/chapter2/Mixin1_SlotchangeMixin.md

 whenever the `.assignedNodes()` of one of those `<slot>`s changes.

 ### Problem: `this.updateSlotListeners()`
 But.
-There is a problem with `SlotchangedMixin`.
+There is a problem with `StaticSlotchangedMixin`.
 * If the content of the custom element's `shadowRoot` is altered,
 * **while** the custom element is **connected** to the DOM,
 * so as to **add or remove a `<slot>` element** under `this.shadowRoot`,
 * then a custom method **`this.updateSlotListeners()` must be called** on the custom element,
-* so that the `SlotchangedMixin` can attach new event listeners for `slotchange` events,
+* so that the `StaticSlotchangedMixin` can attach new event listeners for `slotchange` events,
 * and remove unnecessary event listeners.
 * `updateSlotListeners()` will trigger a `slotchangedCallback()` for any new `<slot>`,
 * and this is also necessary for the custom element to be able to continue to